carlosrodlop/cbci.jenkins-lib/docs/CBCI-AdminHero.md

   * [Signed Helm Charts](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/helm-verification)
   * [CyberArk plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/cyberark)
   * [Trigger restrictions](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/trigger-restrictions) restrict which upstream jobs are allowed to trigger builds of other jobs.
-* [Folder plus](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/folders-plus) add the following feature to the Standard folder plugin: Define environment variables that are passed to the builds of all jobs within a folder, Display selected jobs from subfolders in a higher-level view, and Restrict which agents each team has access to.
+* [Folder plus](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/folders-plus) adds the following features to the Standard folder plugin: Define environment variables that are passed to the builds of all jobs within a folder, Display selected jobs from subfolders in a higher-level view, and Restrict which agents each team has access to.
-* Developer productivity
+* Developer productivity:
   * [Cross Team Collaboration](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/cross-team-collaboration) improves collaboration by connecting Pipelines on the same controller or different one.
 It allows a Pipeline to create a notification event that will be consumed by other Pipelines waiting on it to trigger a job.
-  * [GitHub Apps](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/github-app-auth): Receive and act upon granular, actionable build data directly in GitHub.
+  * :octocat: [GitHub Apps](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/github-app-auth): Receive and act upon granular, actionable build data directly in GitHub.
 [Unthrottling GitHub API usage](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/github-app-auth#_unthrottling_github_api_usage)
   * [CloudBees SCM Reporting](https://docs.cloudbees.com/docs/cloudbees-ci/latest/scm-integration/enabling-scm-reporting): Provides rich information beyond the standard GitHub or Bitbucket pass/fail status, Displays check for code coverage and test results directly in GitHub or Bitbucket, and Delivers detailed error and warning summaries.
   * 🔔 [Slack](https://docs.cloudbees.com/docs/cloudbees-ci/latest/slack-integration/slack-integration-intro): Receive granular, actionable build data directly in Slack
   * [Service Now](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/servicenow) Create and manage ServiceNow change requests and incident tickets from your Pipeline